jongia132/DAQ-Technical-Assessment/brainstorming.md

 5. Using tailwind text colour classes, I used the provided cn function to conditionally apply the correct class based on the temp range.
 I used switch statements as they are more easy to extend if additional ranges are requested which use Typescript enums for the different ranges.

+### Additional Features
+1. Light/Dark mode toggle using the provided component from shadcn since it implemented well with the existing next-theme toggle.

+2. Realtime graph also using shadcn adding recharts as an additional package.
+This also uses tailwind for styling and I customised it to add the same warning thresholds visually.

+3.

 ## Cloud